xinyu-dev/general-image-processing/README.md

 5. Process multiple files and batch export to destination folder

-Input files are stored in `input_PNG_logo` folder.
-The script reads every `*.png` file in that folder, and process them, and export the result for each image to the `result` folder.
+Input files are stored in `input_PNG_JPG_logo` folder.
+The script reads every `*.png` and `*.JPG` file in that folder, and process them, and export the result for each image to the `result` folder.
 A zip file of the `result` folder is also recreated for convenience of downloading from web-hosted jupyter notebooks.

 ## Examples